Shas3c/THM-TryHackMe/README.md

 # THM-TryHackMe

-This Directory contains write-up of THM rooms.
+- This Directory contains write-up of THM rooms and CTF's.